 9# MS Access Stop Working When Using Filters With Databases

-Mainly this issue of Access database crashing arises when database is not from any trusted location.
-Because untrusted Access databases hinders the running of macros successfully and thus it results in the Access Database Crashing Windows 10.
+Mainly this issue of Access database crashing arises when the database is not from any trusted location.
+Because untrusted Access databases hinder the running of macros successfully and thus it results in the Access Database Crashing Windows 10.

 - Make a check of all the references which are available in the VBA

 - Also check all the updates for MS Access, whether it is properly installed on the PC and you are running it through Run as administrator option.
 To run this application from this option, make a right-click on MS Access > More > Run as administrator.

 Another very common reason behind Access Database Crashing in Windows 10 is due to the hardware acceleration problem.
 Well running the program when the hardware acceleration option is enabled can raise the Access database crashing issue.

 For disabling this option, at the time of using MS Access application.
 Follow down the steps: